agithuber2023/Lab1-2021110839/README.md

 # Lab1-2021110839
-The repository for the first lab of Software engineering.
+The repository is for the first lab of Software engineering.